 A person’s title is only capitalized if it comes directly before his or her name.

 Ex.
-Richard Florizone, the president of Dalhousie, …
+Peter MacKinnon, the interim president of Dalhousie, …

 Dalhousie Student Union formats: